webdiscus/pug-loader/README.md

 module.exports = {
   output: {
     path: path.join(__dirname, 'dist/'),
-    publicPath: '/', // must be defined any path, `auto` is not supported
+    publicPath: '/', // defined any path, `auto` is supported too
     // output filename of JS files
     filename: 'assets/js/[name].[contenthash:8].js'
   },

   entry: {
+    // The Pug file is the entry point for all scripts and styles.
-    // all scripts and styles can be used in Pug,
+    // Source scripts and styles must be specified directly in Pug.
-    // do not need to define JS and SCSS in the webpack entry
+    // Do not need to define JS and SCSS in the webpack entry.

-    // define Pug files in entry:
-    index: './src/views/index.pug',      // output index.html
+    index: './src/views/index.pug',      // output to dist/index.html
-    about: './src/views/about/index.pug' // output about.html
+    about: './src/views/about/index.pug' // output to dist/about.html
     // ...
   },

   plugins: [
-    // enable processing of Pug files from entry new PugPlugin({
+    // enable processing of Pug files defined in webpack entry new PugPlugin({
-      modules: [
-        // module extracts CSS from style source files required in Pug PugPlugin.extractCss({
+      extractCss: {
         // output filename of CSS files
-          filename: 'assets/css/[name].[contenthash:8].css'
+        filename: 'assets/css/[name].[contenthash:8].css',
-        })
-      ]
+      },
     })
   ],